-10007. was paid to the widow of J. G., Kined on the 24th February, 1853, secured by a payment of 17.
-3507. was paid to H. C. H J., who had his leg broken on the 31st Aug., 1853, secured by a payment of 17.
-2007. was paid to W. P., severely injured on the 19th September, 1854, secured by a payment of 17.

-For the convenience of frequent travellers, Periodical Insurances are granted, which now cover the risk of Fatal Accidents while travelling in any class carriage on any Railway in the United Kingdom or on the Continent of Europe, and insure Compensation for Personal Injury in any Railway Accident in the United Kingdom only.
+EXAMPLES.
+10001. was paid to the Widow of J. G., killed on the 24th February, 1853, secured by a payment of 11.
+2501. was paid to H. C. H. J., who had his leg broken on the 31st Aug., 1853, secured by a payment of 11.
+2001. was paid to W. P., severely injured on the 19th September, 1854, secured by a payment of 11.
+For the convenience of frequent travellers, Periodical Insurances are granted, which now cover the risk of Fatal Accidents while travelling in any class carriage on any Railway in the United Kingdom or on the Continent of Europe, and insure Compensation for Personal Injury in

-To Insure 1000/. at an Annual Premium of 20s.

-Ditto 2001. ditto 55.
-Insurances can also be effected securing the same advantages for terms of five or ten years, or fon the whole of life, at greatly reduced rates, which may be learned from the Company's Prospectus, to be had at the Offices, and at all the principal Railway Stations.
+Lanway in the Emited Kingdom or on the Continent of Europe, and insure Compensation for Personal Injury in any Railway Accident in the United Kingdom only.
+To Insure 1000l. at an Annual Premium of 20s.
+Ditto 200l. ditto 5s.
+Insurances can also be effected securing the same advantages for terms of five or ten years, or for the whole of life, at greatly reduced rates, which may be learned from the Company's Prospectus, to be had at the Offices, and at all the principal Railway Stations.

+the principal Railway Stations.
 A new class of insurance has also been established in case of Death by Railway Accident alone, without compensation for Injury.

-life by a single payment of 6s. per cent.: thus one payment of 3l. will secure 1000l.
+- To Insure 10001. at an Annual Premium of......
+5s.
+Ditto any sum not exceeding 10001. for the whole of - life by a single payment of 6s. per cent.: thus one payment of 3?. will secure 1000?.

-The Fremiums charged include the Stamp Duty, this being the only Company Insuring against Railway Aceidents empowered by Special Act of Parliament topay a commuted Stamp Duty.
-WILLIAM J. VIAN, Stamp Duty.
-Secretary.
+The Premiums charged include the Stamp Duty, this being the only Company Insuring against Railway Accidents empowered by Special Act of Parliament to pay a commuted Stamp Duty.
+WILLIAM J. VIAN, Secretary.

-Railway Passengers' Assurance Office, 3, Old Broad-Street, London.
+Railway Passengers' Assurance Office, 3, Old Broad-street, London.

-ARGUS LIFE ASSURANCE COMPANY. : 39, Throgmorton-street, Bank.
-Chairman-THOMAS FARNCOMB, Esq., Alderman.
-Deputy-Chairman-WILLIAM LEAF, Esq.
-At 1st Richard E. Arden, Esq.
+RGUS LIFE ASSURANCE COMPANY.
+39, Throgmorton-street, Bank.
+Chairman - THOMAS FARNCOMB, Esq., Alderman.
+Deputy Chairman - WILLIAM LEAF, Esq.

+Richard E. Arden, Esq.
 Edward Bates, Esq.
+Edward Bates, Esq.
 Thomas Camplin, Esq.
 James Clift, Esq.
-Lewis Pocock, Esq.
 John Humphery, Esq., Ald.
+Rupert Ingleby, Esq.
+Thomas Kelly, Esq., Ald.
+Jeremiah Pilcher, Esq.
+Lewis Pocock, Eso.

-Head Physician - Dr. Jeaffreson, 2, Finsbury-square.
+Physician - Dr. Jeaffreson, 2, Finsbury-square.
 Surgeon-W. Coulson, Esq., 2, Frederick's-place, Old Jewry.
-Consulting Actuary-Professor Hall, M.A., of King's College. $\mathbf{S}^{\mathbf{T}.}$
+Consulting Actuary-Professor Hall, M.A., of King's College.
+UNITED MUTUAL LIFE ASSURANCE SOCIETY, 54, Charing-cross, London.